huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 Triggers can contain actions too, which are one-off events that fire at a particular point in the trigger's timeline.

-Note that actions, contrary to @(animator:animators) are not reversible.
+Note that actions, contrary to @(Animators:animators) are not reversible.
 This means it is not neccessarily possible to return to the @(rest state) if the trigger is reversed.

 ### $(Action.Delay:Delay)

-Like @(Animator:animators), `Actions` can have a `Delay`.
+Like @(Animators:animators), `Actions` can have a `Delay`.
 This specifies a number of seconds from the @(Trigger) is activated to the `Action` is fired.

 ### $(Action.AtProgress:AtProgress)